Microtome: Parts, Sectioning Steps, Types, and Common Errors

 Vibrating microtome

-This microtome is applicable for producing thin slices from unfixed, unprocessed, or not frozen tissue samples from animal and botanical sources.
+This microtome is applicable for producing thin slices from unfixed, unprocessed, or unfrozen tissue samples from animal and botanical sources.
 It is assumed to replace the hand microtome.
-Its name is derived front he high-speed vibration used by the safety blade, which can increase the cutting speed.
+Its name is derived from the high-speed vibration of the blade, which can increase the cutting speed.
 The vibration speed is adjusted by altering the electrical voltage applied to the knife.
-The fresh tissue sample is immersed in the fluid to prevent the tearing of the material and dissipate heat produced during vibration.
+The fresh tissue sample is immersed in fluid to prevent tearing of the material and to dissipate the heat produced during vibration.

 Cryostat

-In this type of microtome, cutting occurs by placing it in a deep freeze cabinet.
-The cabinet has a double glass window and a door for passing the samples in and out.
-The inside of the cabinet has a fluorescent light and a fan.
-The fan helps to provide proper cool air circulation.
-The temperature inside the cabinet is kept between -10ºC to -40ºC using liquid nitrogen.
-It is used as an alternative for freezing microtomes.
-It became popular after developing fluorescent antibody staining techniques for making thin sections of fresh frozen tissue free of ice crystals.
+In this type of microtome, cutting occurs inside a deep-freeze cabinet.
+The cabinet has a double glass window and a door for passing samples in and out.
+The inside of the cabinet has a fluorescent light and a fan; the fan provides proper cool air circulation.
+The chamber is held cold, commonly between -15°C and -30°C (colder for fatty tissue), by mechanical (compressor or Peltier) refrigeration, not by liquid nitrogen.
+It is used as an alternative to the freezing microtome.
+It became popular after the development of fluorescent antibody staining techniques, for making thin sections of fresh frozen tissue free of ice crystals.
+In effect, a cryostat is a rotary microtome housed inside a refrigerated cabinet.

 Ultramicrotome